sarahbland7/NSF-WUE/README.md

 # NSF-WUE
-Code for NSF project on WUE (water use efficiency)
+Code for NSF sponsored project on WUE (water use efficiency).
+Research conducted as a second year undergraduate with Environmental Sciences Department @ UVa faculty supervision.